Rakeela/dragora-notes/2021-5-10-One-Hundred-and-First.md

 I may have a fungal infection of my scalp.
 I've had other scalp infections before, and I've previously had fungal infections of my armpits.
 I think my immune system is fungal-tolerant in a way that may have saved my life as a kid (direct exposure to a highly toxic fungus without apparent consequence), but which has since predisposed me to profoundly annoying issues.

 ---
+My weight loss efforts plateau'd hard when I got under 230 pounds.
+For a while I was frustrated at it, and I slightly still am.
+Yet I think I know why it happened.
+I no longer 'feel' massive.
+This is a threshold at which moving becomes easier, and the health benefits of continued weight loss start to feel more abstract.

+New methods of dietary regulation should help.
+I doubt I can eat two days worth of calories at one meal.

+---
+I'm disappointed in my health textbook for promoting abstinence and monogamy as risk-reducing behaviors.
+Abstinence, especially; poly-friendly textbooks may still be too much to hope for, but abstinence education is not a successful thing AFAIK.

+---
 Back to [[day-post-archive]]